IPMI-ICNS-UKE/VignettingCorrection/README.md

 # VignettingCorrection
-Repo placeholder for the submission to Frontiers Beuroinformatics.
+Repo placeholder for our submission to Frontiers Beuroinformatics.
 Code and example data will be pushed after aceptance.